Hashpack/hashconnect/README.md

 Hashconnect is a library to connect Hedera apps to wallets, similar to web3 functionality found in the Ethereum ecosystem.

+The [provided demo](https://hashpack.github.io/hashconnect/) demonstrates the pairing and signing functionality.
+It also contains a demo wallet (testnet only) which can be used to test functionality during the alpha phase.

 **[View Demo](https://hashpack.github.io/hashconnect/)**

 - [Hashconnect](#hashconnect)